Held v. Montana: Context and impact

 At the time of trial, Department of Environmental Quality Director Chris Dorrington said that permitting practices would not change if the plaintiffs prevailed, as the agency does not have the authority to refuse to issue a permit that complies with the law.
 Furthermore, DEQ Air, Energy and Mining Division Administrator Sonja Nowakowski distinguished procedural laws such as that being challenged, from regulatory laws that can be used as a basis to refuse a permit—saying plaintiff's only redress is to challenge specific permitting decisions.

 The Held decision would not be binding on other states because states' courts separately interpret their respective laws.
 Also, at trial the judge said that even if the plaintiffs prevail, she would not order officials to formulate a new approach to address climate change.
 However, the judge could issue a declaratory judgment saying officials violated the state constitution.
 That declaratory judgment would set a legal precedent for courts to consider cases normally governed by the legislative and executive branches.

 In August 2023, The New York Times and The Washington Post described Held as a "landmark" climate case.
 Bloomberg described it as a "historic case on harm from climate change".
 The Post said that it was the "first ruling of its kind nationwide."
 The Guardian called it a "game changer".
 Our Children's Trust's founder, Julia Olson, noted that Held v.
 Montana marked the first time in U.S. history that the merits of a case led a court to rule that a government violated young people’s constitutional rights by promoting fossil fuel usage.

+Further legal action

+On December 9, 2025, Our Children's Trust filed a petition at the Montana State Supreme Court asking it to declare as unconstitutional, new laws prohibiting Montana from enacting air pollution rules that are more stringent than federal regulations, and that generally limit the scope and power of state environmental reviews.
+In one example, one of the Trust's attorneys said that the contested laws allowed state officials to consider only greenhouse gas emissions from activity at a coal mine and not emissions created when that coal is burned.